 One of his favorite colors to use while trout fishing in Holden Beach is the hot pink and white lure called “Trout Love.”
 This year Marshall also caught several trout with the white “Ghost” lure and had luck with more natural colors like “Threadfin.”

 He most often used Trout Love and Ghost during low-light conditions and the more natural colors like Threadfin during mid-day and normal light conditions.
 Last year when he was on the beach, a fellow fisherman asked if he could buy the lure right off his rod.
 Marshall obliged because he always travels with extra lures!

 You can see more information about Marshall’s lures at MarshallsMinnows.com.

 Of course we asked Marshall about his favorite way to cook trout!
 He prefers to keep it simple by dredging it in a seafood breader and frying it in butter.
 He also likes to squeeze fresh lemon juice on it as it cooks and serve it with tartar sauce.

 Marshall’s annual vacation includes a trek to buy a few bags of the seafood breader you can find at one of our great local seafood markets.
 He uses some of it while he’s here and takes the rest home to use for the walleye he catches throughout the rest of the year when he’s not at the beach.

-As you can see, fall and winter are not only a great time of year to take advantage of the off-season prices on vacation rentals, but to catch and eat some local trout, too!
-If there is anything Hobbs Realty can do to help you plan your vacation — fishing or not — call us anytime at 1-800-655-3367.
+As you can see, fall and winter are not only a great time of year to take advantage of the off-season prices on our collection of Holden Beach oceanfront rentals but to catch and eat some local trout, too!
+If there is anything Hobbs Realty can do to help you plan your Holden Beach vacation — fishing or not — call us anytime at 1-800-655-3367.
 We look forward to seeing you soon... at the beach!